-The Server Details view of the Web Client lets you see information about the server you are currently connected to.
+In the Server Details view of the Web Client you can see information about the server you are currently connected to.

-TIP: To connect to another server, you can use the Select Performance Center Server dialog box or you can type the server name in the Web Client url:
+TIP: To connect to another server, you can use the Select Performance Center Server dialog or you can type the server name in the Web Client url:

-http://pc_host/perfcntr?ServerManager.dll?RequestPage?Page=default where "pc_host" equals the name or IP of the machine hosting the Embarcadero Performance Center server.
+http://pc_host/perfcntr?ServerManager.dll?RequestPage?Page=default where "pc_host" equals the name or IP of the machine hosting the Performance Center server.
 You can open multiple windows to see details for more than one server simultaneously.